 By looking at these indicators over time, EPHT hopes to gain a better understanding of the possible health effects and risks from exposure to heat as it relates to specific groups of people.
 This will help in developing awareness and educational tools to better inform vulnerable communities.

-Use this interactive tool to choose climate and health indicators and measures to generate maps, bar charts and trend
+Use this interactive tool to choose cancer indicators and measures to generate maps, bar charts and trend lines.

 Understanding how the data are collected, calculated, and interpreted.